 The oscillation behaviour of a sliding particle under dry friction in a vertical rotating drum is investigated theoretically.
 A differential equation is set up for general friction laws.
 For constant friction coefficients, the equation can be solved exactly.
 For velocity-dependent friction, it can be treated perturbation theoretically.
 The unperturbed system is solved and with the help of the averaging method, the perturbed system can then be examined for periodic movements.
-Different structures of the phase space are found for the different friction laws.

 In order to understand the peculiar behavior of granular matter, it is oftenelucidating to observe the physics of only a few grains.
-We present twosetups which fall into this class: The motion of a single particle in arotating drum, and the collective behavior of a few particles under theinfluence of a swirling motion.
+We present twosetups which fall into this class: The motion of a single particle in arotating drum, and the collective behavior of a few particles under theinfluence of a swirling m

 A short talk on oscillations with dry friction.

 We are interested in the stress distribution in static granular matter.
 Experiments have found a minimum of the vertical normal stress beneath the apex of a sandpile.
 Because of the indeterminacy of static friction force even in the simplest sandpile and the ensuing absence of a constitutive relation between stress and strain (Hooke's law) there is no closed set of equations.